arunkpv/vsd-hdp/docs/Day_14.md

 # Day 14: CMOS Fundamentals

-## 14.1 What is SPICE and Why do we need SPICE simulations ?
+## 14.1 What is SPICE and why do we need SPICE simulations ?
+### 14.1.1 What is SPICE ?
 Fabricating ICs is very expensive and time-consuming, so designers need simulation tools to explore the design space and verify designs before they are fabricated.
 Simulation is cheap, but silicon revisions (even a single Metal layer change) are prohibitively expensive.

 Simulators operate at many levels of abstraction, from process through architecture.